 - Once you are lying down relax in a Corpse Pose.

-- Roll your head either side slowly so that you make the muscles loose and then bring it back to the center.
+- Roll your head either side slowly so that you make the muscles loose and then bring it back to the centre.

 There could be tension in your neck area after doing the Fish Pose, therefore to release it follow these steps: